couchbaselabs/node-ottoman/vuepress/guides/document.md

 story._populated('author'); // undefined
 ```

-A common reason for checking whether a path is populated is getting the author id.
+A common reason for checking whether a path is populated is getting the `author.id`.

 ```javascript
 story.populated('author'); // truthy